NyanOnline/DRO-Client-Fork/README.md

 Bug Investigation:
 BGs are black upon entering a room until someone speaks and if someone sends a long message, the beginning parts are cut off in the main view.

+Text cutting off issues, probably related to the new queue implementation in 1.8.2.
+Scrap it back to 1.8.0's way of doing it for better parity for the time being.

 Flash  effects not appearing visual

 Not a replacement for DRO client, just a fork intended to clean-up some legacy crust and fix some issues.